Symphony No. 35 (Mozart): Instrumentation

 The symphony is scored for two flutes, two oboes, two clarinets in A, two bassoons, two horns in D and G, two trumpets in D, timpani, and strings.

 Analysis by key and movements

-The key
+Key

 The Haffner Symphony is in the key of D major.
-Mozart's choice of key for the Haffner Symphony is interesting, according to Cuyler, because "the key of D major, which was so felicitous for the winds, served Mozart more often than any other key, even C, for his symphonies," including the Paris (No. 31) and Prague (No. 38) symphonies.
+Mozart's choice of key for the Haffner Symphony is interesting, according to Cuyler, because "the key of D major, which was so felicitous for the winds, served Mozart more often than any other key, even C major, for his symphonies", including the Paris (No. 31) and Prague (No. 38) symphonies.

 Movements

 The symphony is in four movements: